MelvinMallari/CookieMon/README.md

 ### Features
  * Collision Detection algorithm - Obstacle & Sprite collisions
  * 4 Pathfinding Algorithm - One for each ghost
+ * Score System - Players earn poins based on their play
+ * Lives - Each player gets three lives to complete the game

 #### Collision Detection
 Collision detection anticipates the next possible step, using the graph used to build the maze, determines whether anticipated step is a wall (represented as a '0' in the graph).